hartwigmedical/actin/molecular/README.md

-event | TPS del | A single representation of the event, expected to match with the event string from evidence section. driverLikelihood | HIGH | Either `HIGH`, `MEDIUM` or `LOW` gene | TP53 | The gene that has been lost in the tumor isPartial | 1 | Indicates whether the gene has been partially or fully lost in the tumor
+event | TPS del | A single representation of the event, expected to match with the event string from evidence section. driverLikelihood | HIGH | Either `HIGH`, `MEDIUM` or `LOW` gene | TP53 | The gene that has been lost in the tumor isPartial | true | Indicates whether the gene has been partially or fully lost in the tumor

 N homozygous disruptions